alvarosantamariagomez/sari/www/about.md

 # SARI overview

-SARI allows you to visualize discrete time series data, analyze them individually, fit unidimensional models interactively and save the results using a [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) web interface.
+SARI allows you to visualize discrete time series data, analyze and fit unidimensional models interactively and save the results using a [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) web interface.

 It has been developed in the [R programming language](https://www.r-project.org), under the interactive framework of the [Shiny R package](https://shiny.rstudio.com).
 Currently tested in R version 4.1.0.